-Teachers living in Azerbaijan’s capital of Baku will enjoy diverse restaurants and modern facilities.
+Teachers living in Azerbaijan’s capital Baku will enjoy diverse restaurants and modern facilities.
 As in any city, teachers are encouraged to try the local cuisine, although those looking for variety will find anything from Irish pubs to Japanese fusion.
-The oil-rich city boasts modern skyscrapers and luxuries, but the core of the city is an ancient historic site.
+The oil-rich city boasts modern skyscrapers and luxuries, but the core of the city is an ancient historical site.
 History buffs can explore towers and palaces dating back centuries.
 Azerbaijan’s urban areas, in particular, have large populations of expats, so teachers can develop a support network while living in the country.
 Teachers are nevertheless encouraged to get to know local Azerbaijanis, as their unique culture illustrates the importance of personal relationships, sincerity, and tradition.

 Traveling in Azerbaijan is a rewarding challenge for those interested in this dynamic, rapidly developing country.
 Azerbaijan defies classification – situated at the crossroads of Europe and Asia, this fascinating nation is a mix of cultural influences.
 Expats in Azerbaijan will not want to miss out on the country’s historic sites and natural wonders.
 Azerbaijan is home to more than half of the world’s mud volcanoes and derives its name as the “land of fire” from the burning mountain, a hillside continuously engulfed in flames.
 The stunning Caucasus mountains provide breathtaking scenery.
 Visiting areas such as the picturesque shepherding village of Khinalug (Xinaliq) is easier than ever thanks to new roads.
 Travelers who visit Azerbaijan in the near future will be rewarded with an authentic experience before the region becomes overrun with tourists.
 The fact that Azerbaijan’s tourism industry is newly developing can be both difficult and gratifying.
 Traveling can be challenging, as infrastructure is not always well-developed, and few people outside of Baku speak much English.
 However, travelers who are up for the challenge will enjoy the authentic experience of exploring beautiful Azerbaijan.

-Language - Azerbaijani or Azeri
+Language: Azerbaijani or Azeri

-Population - 9.3 million
+Population: 9.3 million

-Government - Unitary presidential state
+Government: Unitary presidential state